AndrewADev/gen-list-spacy/README.md

 Now you should be able to run the script from within a `pipenv shell`.
 Note that you will need to restart the `pipenv shell` if you restart your machine, but will only need to run `install` if the packages have been updated.

-## Via `pip` and virtual environment (legacy)

-Previous recomendation (no longer supported, will be removed)

-1. Activate the virtual env (per your OS & shell/terminal emulator)
-2. `pip install -r requirements.txt`

 # Running

 1. Perform setup as above